Technical Traders Must Watch AGNC Investment Corp. (AGNC)

 AGNC Market Performance

-AGNC stocks went up by 0.79% for the week, with the monthly jump of 3.54% and a quarterly performance of 7.33%, while its annual performance rate touched -6.83%.
-The simple moving average for the period of the last 20 days is 1.75% for AGNC stocks with the simple moving average of -5.69% for the last 200 days.
+AGNC stocks went down by -0.98% for the week, with the monthly jump of 3.75% and a quarterly performance of 8.54%, while its annual performance rate touched -5.11%.
+The simple moving average for the period of the last 20 days is 1.71% for AGNC stocks with the simple moving average of -4.98% for the last 200 days.

 Analysts’ Opinion on AGNC Investment Corp.
 (NASDAQ:AGNC)